Support groups and respite

 Local councils may only fund respite care for people that they have assessed as needing it.

-Find out more about respite care funding and charges
+Find out more about respite care funding and charges.

 Day centres (day opportunities)

-Adult day centres can give carers and family members easy to access respite from their caring responsibilities.
+Adult day centres can give carers and family members easy access to respite from their caring responsibilities.

 They can help people living with dementia to socialise, stay mobile and get involved in a range of activities designed to promote health and wellbeing.

-Read a real life story about how art therapy helped someone living with dementia
+Read a real-life story about how art therapy helped someone living with dementia.

 Attending a day centre could be part of a care plan or respite care.